PythonMasterAlexander/react-setup-from-scratch/README.md

 touch README.md .gitignore
 ```
 Add in .gitignore
-# dependencies
 /node_modules
 /build
 /dist
-# misc
 .DS_Store

-NB: More dependencies can be added as your project grow
+NB: More ignores can be added as your project grow but for now these are the most important to add if you want to push the project to GitHub

 ### I use PnpM as the package manager
 ```bash